Lindsey Buckingham: Early life

 Lindsey Adams Buckingham was born on October 3, 1949, in Palo Alto, California, to Morris H. Buckingham and Rutheda, née Elliott.
 Morris H. Buckingham, who was a football star at San Jose State College, by 1963 served as President of Alexander-Ballert Company of San Francisco, a producer of roasted coffee beans, and ran a coffee plant in Daly City near Palo Alto.
 California's popular Alta Organic Coffee remains one of their brands.
 Buckingham had two older brothers, Jeffrey and Gregory.
 Growing up in the San Francisco Bay Area community of Atherton, he attended Menlo-Atherton High School where Buckingham and his brothers were encouraged to swim competitively.
 Though Buckingham dropped out of athletics to pursue music, his brother Gregory went on to win a silver medal at the 1968 Olympics in Mexico City.
 Though he did not graduate, Lindsey attended San José State University, like his brother Greg and father Morris.

 Buckingham's first forays into guitar playing took place on a toy Mickey Mouse guitar, playing along to his brother Jeff's extensive collection of 45s.
 Noticing his talent, Buckingham's parents bought their son a $35 Harmony guitar.
+Buckingham later purchased a 4-track Ampex recorder using some of the $12,000 inheritance he received from one of his aunts.

 Buckingham never took guitar lessons and does not read music.
-By age 13, he became interested in folk music and, influenced by banjo methods, practiced the energetic style of the Kingston Trio.
+By age 13, he became interested in folk music and practiced playing the guitar and banjo parts to music by John Herald, Ian & Sylvia, and the Kingston Trio.